ibhavikmakwana/MarvelousPortal/README.md

 An app on the Marvel Comics API.
 The Marvel Comics API allows developers everywhere to access information about Marvel's vast library of comics—from what's coming up, to 70 years ago.

+Implemented **Model View View Model** used to explain how to use this pattern in our android applications.

 # Screenshots

 <img src="https://i.imgur.com/sQQlzjg.png" height="400" alt="Screenshot"/> <img src="https://i.imgur.com/l2ihBUj.png" height="400" alt="Screenshot"/>